AidhinJ/MRizer/README.md

 Install the following packages by running in the terminal: (Make sure pip is installed.
 You can check using "pip --version")

 pip install pydrive2<br>
-pip install opencv-python
+pip install opencv-python<br>
-pip install testresources
+pip install testresources<br>
 sudo apt-get install python3-tk (This may be needed)

 To run the code, you can open the terminal.
-Be sure to change directory to where the code is located using cd
+Be sure to change directory to where the code is located using cd.

-run:
 python3 mrizer.py

-Otherwise simply run the mrizer.py in your IDE
+Otherwise simply run the mrizer.py in your IDE.

-## client_secrets.json, credentials.json, settings.yaml must be set up
+## client_secrets.json, credentials.json, settings.yaml must be set up.
+I will set this up in future.
+But for now, you'll need to do this manually